jasar1004/RadMom1D/README.md

 RadMom1D_cState_Third_Order: contains conserved variable solution state class definition for third-order moment closures (i.e, P3).

-Medium1D_State: contains gas state class definition for a absorbing, scattering participating medium.
+Medium1D_State: contains gas state class definition for an absorbing, scattering participating medium.
 In particular, it stores radiative properties of the participating medium such as the absorption coefficient and the scattering coefficient.
-For now, the radiative properties implemented are based on the assumption of gray media (not spectrally dependent) and of isotropic scattering.
+For now, the radiative properties implemented are based on the assumption of gray media (not spectrally dependent radiative properties) and of isotropic scattering.
 More complex/realistic gas radiative property models will be implemented in the future.

 Cell1D_Uniform: contains class definitions for the 1D uniform cell making up the computational domain.